iasandoval/nacho-utils/README.md

 ## Utilities

 ### Date of Birth
-This is the first utility commited to the repository.
+This is the first utility committed to the repository.
-Its function is to extract "meta data" form the Date of Birth.
+Its function is to extract "meta data" from the Date of Birth.

 * [See source code](src/main/mx/com/nacho/utils/DateOfBirth.java).
 * [See javadoc](https://iasandoval.github.io/nacho-utils/mx/com/nacho/utils/DateOfBirth.html).